olle/tolerant-mapper/README.md

 _It's a POJO, with some annotated fields._

 > That's right.
 Now the `Path` annotation describes a mapping to another data structure.
-What does it look familiar?
+Does it look familiar?

 _Yeah it looks like some kind of object notation format... is it JSON?_